SirajRafique/The-Language-Hub/README.md

 **Code**

-Colors for the courses taken from [Here](https://www.w3schools.com/colors/colors_picker.asp)
+Colors for the courses taken from [W3Schools](https://www.w3schools.com/colors/colors_picker.asp)

 Logo taken from [Google Fonts](https://fonts.google.com/)

-The CSS code for the footer and sign up page were originally taken from the Love Running project and then edited.
+The CSS code for the footer came from the Love Running project and was then edited.

+The sign up page contact form was Inspired by the Love Running Project and some of the code was also taken from here and edited.

+The flip card feature on the courses.html page was inspired by [Code Pen](https://codepen.io/nicolaspavlotsky/pen/wqGgLO).
+This is also where some of the code came from.

 Text for Deployment section in README taken from README template and then edited/personalised.